elunna/hackem/hackem_changelog.md

     - leaves piles of coins
 - ($) huge pile of killer coins
     - leaves piles of coins

-### Role related additions:
+- (@) flame mage
+- (@) necromancer
+- (@) ice mage
+- (@) undead slayer
+- (@) yeoman

-- (@) flame mage, High Flame Mage, igniter, and Water Mage
+- (@) High Flame Mage
-- (@) ice mage, High Ice Mage, froster, and Earth Mage (Replaced with Ragnaros from slashem-up)
+- (@) High Ice Mage
+- (@) Dark Lord
+- (@) Van Helsing
+- (@) Chief Yeoman Warder
+- (@) Water Mage
+- (@) Ragnaros (Replaces the Earth Mage, slashem-up)
-- (@) necromancer, Dark Lord, embalmer, Maugneshaagar
+- (@) Maugneshaagar
-- (@) undead slayer, Van Helsing, exterminator, Count Dracula
+- (@) Count Dracula
-- (@) yeoman, Chief Yeoman Warder, Yeoman Warder, Colonel Blood
+- (@) Colonel Blood
+- (@) igniter
+- (@) froster
+- (@) embalmer
+- (@) exterminator
+- (@) Yeoman Warder

 ### Monster changes:

+- [x] Zombies
-- [x] Zombies – probably the most significant monster change (from EvilHack) and one of the key changes that makes this variant so difficult.
-Zombies now have two different attack types, one being a poisonous claw attack (effects and frequency are the same as a bite from a rabid rat), the other being a disease-inducing bite attack to the head.
+  - probably the most significant monster change (from EvilHack) and one of the key changes that makes this variant so difficult.
+  - Zombies now have two different attack types, one being a poisonous claw attack (effects and frequency are the same as a bite from a rabid rat), the other being a disease-inducing bite attack to the head.
 The latter is a very serious threat, as the ability to cure oneself from being terminally ill are almost non-existent in the early game.
-If the player becomes ill from a zombie bite, they only have a few turns to cure themselves, or they will die and turn into a zombie.
-This zombie can be encountered by other players if a bones file is generated.
-There is a very small chance that the player will be able to continue playing if they are turned into a zombie; however, they will be stuck in that form for the remainder of the game.
-A zombie's bite attack also has a chance of causing amnesia.
-Eating a zombie corpse will make the player ill and cause them to start turning into a zombie (tins of zombie meat 'cure' the meat and make it safe to eat).
-Attacking zombies at range and wearing a piece of armor that protects your head are highly recommended.
-Zombies can make other monsters terminally ill as well - the same methods used by the player to cure themselves of a terminal illness can be used/applied on monsters or pets also - intelligent monsters will seek out these items and use them if necessary.
+  - If the player becomes ill from a zombie bite, they only have a few turns to cure themselves, or they will die and turn into a zombie.
+  - This zombie can be encountered by other players if a bones file is generated.
+  - There is a very small chance that the player will be able to continue playing if they are turned into a zombie;  however, they will be stuck in that form for the remainder of the game.
-- [x] Stone golems: Now vulnerable to digging rays, halves their HP.
-- [x] Rats: Can tamed with cheese
-- [x] Shopkeepers: usually get a shotgun and shells (50% chance)
-- [x] Shopkeepers: Doubled their base level (compared to vanilla) (from SlashEM)
-- [x] Baby gray dragons: get MR20 (twice the other baby dragons)
-- [x] Gnome Kings: Raised to lvl 9, gnome warriors to 7.
-- [x] Dwarves have a 6/7 chance to be generated with a potion of booze (Outside of the mines)
-- [x] Ice Devil gets an additional slow attack.
-- [x] Made rock trolls stoning resistant (from xnh)
-- [x] Olog Hai are now poison resistant
-- [x] Were-monsters: summon wider (and more dangerous) diversity of monsters
-- [x] Mold/Fungus ressurection
-    - (ported from Splicehack, which ported from xnh)
-- [x] Nymphs: now hate iron.
-- [x] Imps: now hate iron.
-- [x] All Fungi/migos: now hate copper and receive an extra d6 damage from copper.
-- [x] Copper does extra damage vs monsters with disease, decay, and pestilense attacks."
-- [x] All Zouthern animals now have a small chance of death-dropping boomerangs.
+  - A zombie's bite attack also has a chance of causing amnesia.
+  - Eating a zombie corpse will make the player ill and cause them to start turning into a zombie (tins of zombie meat 'cure' the meat and make it safe to eat).
+  - Attacking zombies at range and wearing a piece of armor that protects your head are highly recommended.
+  - Zombies can make other monsters terminally ill as well - the same methods used by the player to cure themselves of a terminal illness can be used/applied on monsters or pets also.
 - [x] Dragons:
-    - Significantly enhanced –
+    - Significantly enhanced
     - spawn with much more hit points (especially in the end game),
     - can engulf creatures smaller than it and digest them
     - can now bellow a frightful roar that causes Afraid status.
-- [x] Keystone Kops: can no longer be genocided. may generate with pistols, bullets and dagger/knife.
 - [x] Elementals:
     - All elemental monsters can engulf creatures smaller than it
     - can be zapped and transformed
     - Ex: Zap water elemental with / of Cold to turn it into Ice Elemental
+- [x] Were-monsters: summon wider (and more dangerous) diversity of monsters
+- [x] Rabid monsters can no longer be tamed
+- [x] Elves are lawful instead of chaotic
+- [x] All orcs are immune to poison
+    - Wargs can now be ridden by player orcs, and subsequently can only be tamed by the same.
+- [x] Nymphs now hate iron.
+- [x] Imps now hate iron.
+- [x] All Fungi/migos: now hate copper and receive an extra d6 damage from copper.
+- [x] Copper does extra damage vs monsters with disease, decay, and pestilense attacks.
-- [x] gelatinous cube and green slime: now have engulfing attacks
+- [x] All Zouthern animals now have a small chance of death-dropping boomerangs.
+- [x] Gnolls:
+    - Evil already had gnolls, so I disabled the Evil gnolls in favor of the slashem versions - and used the G symbol instead)
+    - Updated to match evil weight/size, poison res, infravisible, berzerk.
 - [x] Priests, soldiers, the watch, and player monsters can also be a variety of different races.
-- [x] Intelligent monsters can use a whole new range of weapons and objects, either defensively or offensively.
+- [x] Shopkeepers:
+    - usually spawn get a shotgun and shells
+    - Doubled their base level (compared to vanilla) (from SlashEM)
+- [x] Player monsters:
+    - can be encountered throughout the game.
+    - They covet the Amulet of Yendor, and attempt to steal it.
+    - Any monster, should it get a hold of the Amulet of Yendor, can and will sacrifice it on an endgame altar.
+- [x] Stone golems, gargoyles, winged gargoyles: Now vulnerable to digging rays, halves their HP.
+- [x] Rats: Can tamed with cheese
+- [x] gelatinous cube and green slime now have engulfing attacks
+- [x] Baby gray dragons: get MR20 (twice the other baby dragons)
+- [x] Gnome Kings: Raised to lvl 9, gnome warriors to 7.
+- [x] Dwarves have a 6/7 chance to be generated with a potion of booze (Outside of the mines)
+- [x] Ice Devil gets an additional slow attack.
+- [x] Rock trolls are now stoning resistant (from xnh)
+- [x] Olog Hai are now poison resistant
+- [x] Keystone Kops:
+  - can no longer be genocided.
+  - may generate with pistols, bullets and dagger/knife.
 - [x] Lichens: Got a weak slow touch attack.
 - [x] Leprechauns will steal anything made of gold
-- [x] Rabid monsters can no longer be tamed - added the M3_NOTAME tag to rabid dog, rabid wolf, rabid rabbit, rabid rat.
-- [x] Elves are lawful instead of chaotic
-- [x] All orcs are immune to poison
-    - Wargs can now be ridden by player orcs, and subsequently can only be tamed by the same.
 - [x] mind flayers/master mind flayers color changed to bright magenta.
 - [x] Tigers are now orange.
 - [x] Mumakil and mastodons/woolly mammoth: